collabskus/sambar/Docs/Configuration.md

    └───Plain1
        .config.cs
        .layout.cs
+       .imports.cs
        .theme.cs
    .init.cs
 ```

+A widgetpack is a the fundamental unit composed of a collection of widgets and configuration files necessary for a fully functional bar with a certain style/theme.

 Each widget pack contains a set of widgets (ending with `.widget.cs` extensions) and a set of configuration files (or dotfiles): `.config.cs`, `.layout.cs`, `.theme.cs`